 Book Up Summer gives students in kindergarten through second grade their choice of summer reading materials at no cost to the student.
-At book fairs in April or May, students shop for their own books.
-During the last week of school, each student receives their choice of 12 new books that are theirs to keep and read over summer vacation and beyond.
+At book fairs in April - June, students shop for their own books.
+Each student receives their choice of 12 new books that are theirs to keep and read over summer vacation and beyond.
 What’s the trick to “making” the kids read the books?
 Give them books they want to read!
 Students make their own choices from a wide variety of fun, fiction, nonfiction, series, science related and kid-culture books.
 There is something to interest even the most reluctant reader!

 Dear Page Ahead,

 Thank you for the 12 books!
 I'm real good at reading now.
 I'm so good, I can't believe it!" - Emma

 Enabling students to choose reading material of interest to them is an important factor in the results.
 Children from low-income families often have no books of their own, and getting to pick out their very own brand new books is a powerful motivator to read.

 Too good to be true?
 Not a bit!

 Children want to read.
 And summer reading is a proven way to prevent summer learning loss.
 With just 12 books per child per year, Page Ahead can help stem summer learning loss, and reduce the achievement gap.
 Do you want to be part of the solution?
 Make a gift to support summer reading today!

 Page Ahead provides the books free to participating students.
 Schools pay a nominal fee per student to participate in Book Up Summer.
 Participating school districts share student test data in aggregate with Page Ahead for evaluation purposes.